Dixie: Region

+Kentucky has a strong southern culture, and self-identifies as part of Dixie.

 Although Maryland is not often considered part of Dixie today, it is below the Mason–Dixon line.
-If the origin of the term Dixie is accepted as referring to the region south and west of that line (which excludes Delaware despite it having been a slave state in 1861), Maryland lies within Dixie.
+If the origin of the term Dixie is accepted as referring to the region south and west of that line (this excludes Delaware, which was a slave state in 1861), Maryland lies within Dixie.
 It can be argued that Maryland was part of Dixie before the Civil War, especially culturally.
-In this sense, it would remain so into the 1970s, until an influx of people from the Northeast made the state and its culture significantly less Southern (especially Baltimore and the suburbs of Washington, D.C.).
-However, Southern Maryland and the Eastern Shore still remain culturally Southern and share many traits associated with Dixie.
+In this sense, it would remain so into the 1970s, until an influx of people from the Northeast made the state and its culture less Southern (especially Baltimore and the suburbs of Washington, D.C.).
+Southern Maryland and the Eastern Shore still remain culturally Southern and share many traits associated with Dixie.